harshaa1231/I-m-something-of-a-painter/README.md

 Dataset used taken from the kaggle challenge of: https://www.kaggle.com/competitions/gan-getting-started/overview

+Two versions of the model have been updated one a version using Gen_G, other with Gen F

 Presently, we have trained the model and were able to make predictions from the saved model as seen in the images.

 More details about the project will be explained in a blog.
 Bound to making changes based on the feedback.